KaiDMML/FakeNewsNet/README.md

 # FakeNewsNet

-***We released our tool, FakeNewsTracker, for collecting, analyzing, and visualizing of fake news and the related dissemination.
+***We released a tool [FakeNewsTracker], for collecting, analyzing, and visualizing of fake news and the related dissemination.
 Check it out!***

 **Please use the current up-to-date version of dataset**: